This document contains CSIRO's Code of Conduct and explains the conduct and behaviour expected of the Organisation and everyone working in CSIRO.

 When working in CSIRO, our people will:

-- Behave in a way that upholds CSIRO’s values and the integrity and good reputation of the organisation;
+- behave in a way that upholds CSIRO's integrity and good reputation of the organisation;

-- Perform duties competently and with professionalism, honesty and integrity;
+- perform duties competently and with professionalism, rigour, honesty and integrity;

-- Be familiar with, and comply with, all applicable laws and regulations and CSIRO policies, standards and procedures relating to the position and area of work;
+- be familiar with, and comply with, all applicable laws and regulations and CSIRO policies, principles and procedures relating to the position and area of work;

-- Report all potential breaches of the Code of Conduct, including illegal activities.
+- report all potential breaches of the Code of Conduct, including illegal activities and research misconduct.

 Our people must not: